PHIL 2040 - Metaphysics: Identity, Time and Freedom

 WEEK LECTURE TOPIC 1

-Part I: Time 2 The A-theory and the passage of time 3
+Part I: Time 2 The A-Theory, the B-Theory, and Temporal Ontology 3

 Part III: Freedom 9

-10 Arguments for incompatibilism 11 Compatibilism and responsibility 12 Do we have free will?
+10 Incompatibilism and the Consequence Argument 11 Compatibilism and Moral Responsibility 12 Do we have free will?

 The University's policy on Assessment for Coursework Programs is based on the following four principles: